Table of Contents

 Then: Greater Freedom

-Now: Overprotective parenting and structured lives
+Now: With overprotective parenting and structured lives

 7. Similarities: What Remains the Same?